radwiv/azure-docs/includes/vpn-gateway-nat-limitations.md

 * NAT is supported on the following SKUs: `VpnGw2~5, VpnGw2AZ~5AZ`.
 * NAT is supported for IPsec/IKE cross-premises connections only.
 VNet-to-VNet connections or P2S connections aren't supported.
-* NAT rules can't be associated with connection resources during create connection process.
+* NAT rules cannot be associated with connection resources during create connection process.
 Create the connection resource first, then associate the NAT rules in the Connection Configuration page.
 * Address spaces for different local network gateways (on-premises networks or branches) can be same as Ingress SNAT rules can be mapped to different prefixes.
 * NAT rules aren't supported on connections that have Use Policy Based Traffic Selectors enabled.
 * The maximum supported external mapping subnet size for Dynamic NAT is /26.